quarklang/QUARK/docs/proposal.md

 ```

 ######Lists
-We make it easy to use lists, kinf od like Python.
+We make it easy to use lists, kind of like Python.
 ```
 someList = [1:5]; % returns list {1, 2, 3, 4, 5};
 anotherList = {"a", "b", "c", "d", "e", "f"}; % can be used to explicitly define elements in list